9 devastating takeaways from NYT’s massive report on Amazon workers during the pandemic

 To report the story, journalists Jodi Kantor, Karen Weise, and Grace Ashford interviewed 200 current and former employees in a wide range of positions—though Amazon declined interviews with many of its most senior executives, including the head of human resources and CEO Jeff Bezos.
 The reporters also sifted through a miles-long trail of corporate documents, legal filings, government records, and online posts from Amazon employees.
 Though the story concerns Amazon’s practices as a whole, its central location is JFK8, the sole Amazon fulfillment center in New York City, with a warehouse the size of 15 football fields.

-While the company itself thrived during the pandemic, earning profits equivalent to the three previous years in 2020 alone, many of Amazon’s roughly one million wage-earners did not fare nearly so well.
+While the company itself thrived during the pandemic, earning profits equivalent to the three previous years in 2020 alone, many of Amazon’s roughly 1 million wage earners did not fare nearly so well.
 In many cases, their pandemic plight was created by systems and practices already set in place.

 Although the entire report is well worth reading, here are nine eye-popping highlights: